martensi1/nova-kernel/README.md

 ## Structure

 - `kernel` - Kernel source code
-- `libc` - libc implementation used by kernel
+- `libc` - Libc implementation used by kernel
-- `sysroot` - the initial file system of the OS
+- `sysroot` - The initial file system of the OS
+- `qemu` - Emulation scripts

 ## Setup